Thank you for your interest in the Countywide Plan!

 - Minor adjustments to Muscoy and Pioneertown community boundaries based on public input

-Note that these refinements do not change the growth pattern presented at EIR scoping meetings.
+Note that these refinements did not change the growth pattern presented at EIR scoping meetings.

 LAND USE MAPS

-Proposed Land Use Web Map.
-An interactive map to view the revised proposed Draft Land Use Map along with areas of potential change.
-The public can search for a property by street address or Assessor’s Parcel Number, change the background (e.g., aerial vs street map), turn information on and off, and click on an area or parcel for more information.
+Land Use Web Map (as of October 2020).
+An interactive map to view the newly adopted Land Use Map along with areas of potential change.
+The public can search for a property by street address or Assessor’s Parcel Number (do not include any hyphens), change the background (e.g., aerial vs street map), turn information on and off, and click on an area or parcel for more information.

-Proposed Land Use PDF Map.
-A PDF version showing the Draft Land Use Map.
+Adopted Land Use PDF Map (as of October 2020).
+A PDF version showing the adopted Land Use Map.

-Proposed Land Use Categories.
-An interactive map to learn more about the Proposed Draft Land Use Categories, including density/intensity, primary purpose, typical uses, implementing Zoning District, and locations throughout the unincorporated county.
+County Land Use Categories (as of October 2020).
+An interactive map to learn more about the newly adopted Land Use Categories, including density/intensity, primary purpose, typical uses, implementing Zoning District, and locations throughout the unincorporated county.